 Keep this same mindset when backing up your WordPress website.
 In case of an emergency, like a security breach, malware issue, or human error, you’ll need a backup with all your data to get your website up and running again.

 Most hosting companies offer automated website backups.
 However, if the hosting provider goes down, you won’t have immediate access to your website either.

-The solution is to manually backup your WordPress site using cPanel.
-That way, if anything goes wrong, you can restore the website and your business can avoid lost revenue due to unnecessary downtime.
+The solution is to perform your own backups.
+You can either manually backup your WordPress site using cPanel or use a plugin.
+Either way, if anything goes wrong, you can restore the website and your business can avoid lost revenue due to unnecessary downtime.

-In this post, we’ll cover how to backup your website and get tips on how to properly maintain your backup data.
+In this post, we’ll cover how to backup your website using these two methods and offer some tips on how to properly maintain your backup data.

 Hacking is an ongoing threat to businesses.
 In the first six months of 2019, more than 1,400 data breaches were publicly disclosed.
 Every business industry is vulnerable, including the retail, education, and manufacturing sectors.

 Losing access to your website disrupts your users’ experience and your business.
 If your website goes down, your visitors can’t buy your products and current customers can’t submit support tickets.
 In return, you lose revenue and the trust of your customers.

 You could back up your WordPress site using a plugin.
 It's a simpler and more time-efficient alternative to manually backing up your site.
 But some plugins, especially the free ones, don’t back up all your website data.
 Instead, they just download your database and not your media files and themes.
 So, what you thought was a full backup ends up being a portion of your site.

 With a manual backup, you have control of all your WordPress files and database.
 If your site gets hacked, you can take the necessary steps to restore it without a third-party.
 Plus, the backup process is so simple that even non-tech savvy people can do it.